Mitles1234/Miles-Cutting---Assesment-Task-2----OOP---SE/PROJECT_DOCUMENTATION.md

 +───────────────────────────────────────+'''

 def DisplayInventory():
+    '''This function returns the player inventory block, which is a grid system (Using the :<Number) to align each of the title for what it is with the equipment the player has by retrieving it from the variables file'''

     return f'''+────────────────────────--==| Inventory |==--────────────────────────+ │   {'🪙  Gold':<12} -   {variables.Gold:<48} |
 │   {'Weapon':<12} -   {variables.Inventory['WeaponSlot']:<15} {'Chestplate':<12} -   {variables.Inventory['ChestplateSlot']:<15} │